TrynkaLab/sc-blipper/README.md

 7. (optional) Update the runner script `sc-blipper` as the primary entry point (By default works with LSF, easy to update to SLURM)
 8. (optional) Add the runner script `sc-blipper` to your path

+# Configuring a pipeline run

+A run can be configured using a nextflow config file supplied to `sc-blipper -c <config.config>`.
+Please see `conf/example_<x>.config` for some examples.
+Also see `nextflow.config` for a full list of available options.

+# Note on gmt files

+Reference pathways are provided as .gmt files in the assets folder.
+The ones you want to use can bet set with `enrich.gmt_files`.
+By default none are set.
+They are bundled in two flavours, as ensembl id or as gene symbols.

 # Note on gene ids
 The pipeline runs on either gene symbols if `convert.is_ensembl_id=false` or on ensembl id if `convert.is_ensembl_id=true`.
 You can convert between these two by manipulating these parameters, as well as the manifest.